semgrep/docs/docs/index.rst

 scale.
 With just a few minutes of setup you can start analyzing hundreds of thousands of projects, hundreds of millions of commits, and billions of lines of code - getting results at scale on the ``r2c`` platform in just a few hours.
 This is the documentation for the beta release (version |release|) of the ``r2c`` tool.
-If you're new here, we recommend starting with the :doc:`intro/index`.
+If you're new here, we recommend starting with :doc:`intro/index`.

 .. toctree::
    :maxdepth: 2